 SAP Crystal Reports has many formatting capabilities that can be applied to your Cross-Tab report.
 By customizing your report with formattings such as background color, borders, and fonts, users can highlight important data in their reports to improve comprehension.

-To learn more about the Cross-Tab Reporting in SAP Business One, watch the recent Vision33 TOTAL Care Wednesday Webchat video where Lewis describes a scenario in which Cross Tabs reporting can summarize information from a query on a report.
+To learn more about the Cross-Tab Reporting in SAP Business One, and to access many other useful SAP Business One resources, watch the recent Vision33 TOTAL Care Wednesday Webchat video where Lewis describes a scenario in which Cross Tabs reporting can summarize information from a query on a report.